-Cuprates are a class of materials that have generated a lot of interest for their strongly correlated degrees of freedom, including spin and charge.
-High-temperature superconductivity and other interesting quantum phenomena result from this strong correlation.
-A subset of these materials, called 1D cuprates, have the characteristic Cu-O chain in one direction and provide an important avenue in better understanding cuprates and the quantum phenomena that arise.
-We are interested in investigating the properties and dynamics of the 1D cuprate Sr₂CuO₃ in the low energy regime to search for nonequilibrium phases.
+Cuprates are a class of materials that have generated interest for their strongly correlated degrees of freedom, including spin and charge.
+High-temperature superconductivity is among one interesting quantum phenomenon that arises from this strong correlation.
+A subset of these materials, called 1D cuprates, have the characteristic Cu-O chain in one direction and provide an important avenue in better understandingthe electronic structure of these materials.
+We investigatedinvestigating the properties and dynamics of the 1D cuprate Sr₂CuO₃ in the low energy regime to search for nonequilibrium phases.
 To access this energy scale, we employed time-resolved time-domain terahertz spectroscopy.
 We observed polarization dependence in the material’s equilibrium state in the form of four-fold symmetry with increased absorption diagonal to the Cu-O chain direction, which we attribute to the birefringence of the material.
 We photoexcited the material with a laser pulse and saw various relaxation dynamics that may be attributed to several interesting quantum effects.
-We plan to continue to study the material to further uncover and understand novel quantum phenomena.